-At a recent event, I was reminded how far we have NOT come when it comes to mobile marketing and adding events with Pricing for SEO services.
+At a recent event, I was reminded how far we have NOT come when it comes to mobile marketing.
 The event was on social media and QR codes were everywhere.

 But I still had to show a couple of people how to use their smartphone for scanning a QR code.
 They were trying to scan it with their mobile phone’s camera!!